Visual Studio Code 1.32 has been released, making it easier to change color themes!

 You can easily fix the error with Quick Fix (maybe)

-VSCode is a multi-OS native application that uses Electron, so it has a wide range of default support features for JavaScript and TypeScript.
+VS Code is a multi-OS native application that uses Electron, so it has a wealth of built-in support features for JavaScript and TypeScript.

 This information window itself is displayed in other languages and the Quick Fix works, but when you click on it, if the corresponding action is not set, it displays "No code action available" (confirmed with PHP)